I offer individually tailored lessons to students aged over 13 and am happy to teach all levels from complete beginner to advanced.

 I am happy to teach students from all over the world but please bear in mind that I am based in the United Kingdom and we will need to work out a time convenient to us both.
-I teach online via Skype and an interactive whiteboard.
+I teach online via video chat (Skype, Discord and Jitsi) and an interactive whiteboard.

 I offer a £5 30 minute introductory lesson to all new students.